Chirag-ahir/SFC-Preparation/README.md

 Salesforce is a SaaS product while force.com is PaaS model.<br>
 Salesforce helps the users to store data of application while force.com helps in building & operating application that are connected with salesforce data.

+What is Visulaforce?<br>
+Visulaforce is a framework that allows developers to build custom user interfaces that can be hosted on the lightning platform.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>